semaphoreci/docs/projects-yaml-reference_5b6813d20428631d7a89afa9.md

 ##### status

-The `status` property is used to setting for witch pipeline Semaphore will set a status check on Github.
-Statuses can be created for each block in pipeline, or one per pipeline.
+The `status` property is used to specify which Semaphore pipeline(s) will submit a status check on GitHub pull requests.

+A pipeline can create one status check as a result of the whole pipeline.
+Or each block in a pipeline can create its own status check.

 ##### pipeline\_files

-The `pipeline\_files` property is a list of pipeline files for witch Semaphore will set a status.
+The `pipeline\_files` property is a list of pipeline files for which Semaphore will submit a status check.

-A pipeline\_file has two properties: `path`, and `level`.
+Each value has two properties: `path` and `level`.

-When creating a project the default value is
+When you create a project, the default value is
-`path: .semaphore/semaphore.yml, level: pipeline`
+`path: .semaphore/semaphore.yml, level: pipeline`.

 ##### path